inparallel/pstat/README.md

   Default is 200 ms. Set it to >1000 ms if pstat fails to stat all the files within the tree of the specified path.
 * `-g` or `--ignore-list`: List of full paths to ignore, separated by a colon (e.g. /etc:/dev/null).
 * `-h` or `--human`: Displays the results in human-readable format (e.g., UIDs and GIDs are resolved to names).
+* `-y` or `--no-prompt`: Do not prompt if the specified output file exist, go ahead an overwrite.
 * `-v` or `--version`: Prints version info an exits.
 * `-?` or `--help`: Print help message.